 Understanding Uterine Fibroids

-Uterine fibroids, also known as leiomyomas or myomas, are benign tumors that develop from the muscular tissue of the
+Uterine fibroids, also known as leiomyomas or myomas, are benign tumors that develop from the muscular tissue of the uterus.
+They can vary in size, number, and location, and while many women with fibroids experience no symptoms, others may suffer from heavy menstrual bleeding, pelvic pain, and other complications.

 Diagnosis of Uterine Fibroids